j0nt392/Dagens_lunch/readme.md

 - Create a discord bot at the developer portal at discord, use the TOKEN from there.
 - You can use your own schedule from learnpoint
 - For the memes you need a key from rapidapi.
+- Check out my repository discordLLM for a version 2 of this one, using a LLM and vectordatabases.

 ## Commands
 - Dagenslunch